Many Filipinos tend not to discuss anything related to life insurance regarding topics related to financial freedom.

 It is because your premium contribution is dependent on your age.
 That means, if you start too old, then it is likely that you will be paying higher premiums than younger ones.

-There are several types of life insurances you can check with your advisor, and here are some of them available in the Philippines.
+You can check several types of life insurance with your advisor, and some are available in the Philippines.

 Types of Life Insurances in the Philippines